astropy/astropy/docs/timeseries/analysis.rst

 Resampling
 ==========

-The |SampledTimeSeries| class has a :meth:`~astropy.timeseries.SampledTimeSeries.downsample` method that can be used to bin values from the time series into bins of equal time, using a custom function (mean, median, etc.).
-This operation returns a |BinnedTimeSeries|.
+We provide a :func:`~astropy.timeseries.downsample.simple_downsample` function that can be used to bin values from a time series into bins of equal time, using a custom function (mean, median, etc.).
+This operation returns a
+|BinnedTimeSeries|.
+Note that this is a simple function in the sense that it
+does not for example know how to treat columns with uncertainties differently from other values, and it will blindly apply the custom function specified to all columns.

 The following example shows how to use this to bin a light curve from the Kepler mission into 20 minute bins using a median function.
-First, we read in the data using:
+First, we read in the data
+using:

 .. plot::
    :context: reset